 Authored Disaster Recovery Project Management: Bringing Order from Chaos (Purdue U. Press, 2011); co-authored Introduction to Engineering Construction Inspection (Wiley & Sons, 2004); and co-edited and authored chapters in Construction Site Planning and Logistical Operations: Site-Focused Management for Builders (Purdue U. Press, 2015).
 Authored Recovery Planning for Critical Pandemic-Associated Built Infrastructure, a chapter in Pandemic Planning (CRC, 2012).
-Co-edited Proceedings of the 10th International Conference for the International Institute for Infrastructure Resilience and Reconstruction: Collaboration for Effective Disaster Mitigation and Response (Purdue Scholarly Publishing, 2014).
+Lead co-editor for Proceedings of the 10th International Conference for the International Institute for Infrastructure Resilience and Reconstruction: Collaboration for Effective Disaster Mitigation and Response (Purdue Scholarly Publishing, 2014).

 Successfully performed very challenging construction leadership roles in Iraq combat zone: Led the last expats to turn over extensive property in Basra, Iraq, as Deputy Program General Manager of Restore Iraqi Oil program.
 (Phone interviewed for Purdue professorship while sitting under a conference room table during a rocket attack.)
 Earlier, Project Controls Manager of 31 professionals (schedulers, estimators, cost engineers, and change managers) for that program in Basra, Iraq, and Houston.
 Was a principal KBR leader to get Earned Value Management System (EVMS) certified by U.S. Government to ensure the firm could continue to seek federal government work.
 Performed various on-site functions under US Government contract for 6 intense months of recovery from Hurricanes Katrina and Wilma.
 Planned some effort for design, deployment, and construction at Djibouti to deliver container village for 2,000 US Marines.